01 of 10

 To extract the dye, gather the fruit when it turns blue and boil with water using an alum mordant.
 Strain the solution before using.Continue to 8 of 10 below.

 It is the blue petals of the crocus flower that will produce a lovely blue/green dye.
 It will take many, many petals boiled with water to achieve the dye bath color you desire.Continue to 9 of 10 below.

 09 of 10

 Woad, Isatis tinctoria, also called Dyer's woad, is an herb that contains the same chemical in its leaves as true indigo and will produce a blue dye.
 The concentration of the chemical is not as strong as in true indigo but will produce a beautiful blue.

 Woad is native to Central Asia but is now found around the world.
 To some, it is a noxious weed, to others a cultivated crop for the extracted dye.

-The steps for extracting the blue dye is a process similar to Japanese indigo and the steps must be... followed carefully.
+The steps for extracting the blue dye are a process similar to Japanese indigo and the steps... must be followed carefully.